curityio/mcp-authorization-secured-api/utility-mcp-server/TASKS.md

 # Tasks

 Make code read nicely and handle error and expiry conditions so that it is reliable.\
-This ensures a joined up storyline to appeal to readers
+This ensures a joined up storyline to appeal to readers.

 ## Exception Handler

-Do an initial handler that logs errors to improve our ownproductivity.\
+Do an initial handler that logs errors to improve PME productivity and troubleshooting.\
-Make the OAuth filter throw a 401 error and write the resource server metadata in the exception handler.
+Make the OAuth filter throw a 401 error and write the resource server metadata in the exception handler.\
+Run middleware for all routes apart from exceptions.

 ## Client settings